Saturday Recap: 2026 ISC Canada East Qualifier

 Waterdown Hammer 11, Highgate Rock 2 (5:30 PM)

 Waterdown Hammer stayed red hot, dismantling Highgate Rock 11-2 in a runaway late afternoon victory.
-Highgate actually shocked Waterdown by putting up two runs in the top of the first inning, but the Hammer offense responded by plating five runs in the bottom half.
-Waterdown added single runs in the second and fourth, before capping the game with a four-run fifth inning.
+Highgate actually shocked Waterdown by putting up two runs in the top of the first inning, but the Hammer offense responded by plating five runs in the bottom third.
+Waterdown added a run in the fourth, before capping the game with a four-run sixth inning.
 Ryan Maher led the absolute onslaught, finishing 2-for-4 with four RBIs and two runs scored.

 Kingston Axemen 2026 11, Sebringville Sting 4 (7:30 PM)

-The Kingston Axemen kept their offense rolling late into Saturday evening, securing a dominant 11-4 victory over the Sebringville Sting 180.
+The Kingston Axemen kept their offense rolling late into Saturday evening, securing a dominant 11-4 victory over the Sebringville Sting.
 The Sting showed flashes of fight, scoring once in the second, once in the fourth, and twice in the fifth.
-However, the Axemen broke the game wide open by pouring in four runs in the bottom of the fifth and another four in the sixth frame.
+However, the Axemen broke the game wide open by pouring in sixth runs in the bottom of the first, one in the bottom third and another four in the sixth frame.
 Conner Hopper paced Kingston’s offense, finishing 1-for-3 with a triple, an RBI, and three runs scored.

 St. Thomas Elgins 6, Toronto Batmen U23 2 (7:30 PM)